Press "Enter" to skip to content

 To The Colour (Color)

-“To the Colour” is the bugle call for the companies to march to the parade ground to form as a full regiment.
+“”To the Colour” is the bugle call for the companies to march to the parade ground to form as a full regiment.
 In other words, “march to the flag or color.”
-The colors (national ensign and regimental flag) are pre-positioned on the parade ground and the companies form in line on either side.
-This is the way a dress parade was formed which was also the line of battle for a regiment.
-This routine was performed each day as a way to practice the formation of a regiment.
-“To the Colour” is followed in the manual by “Common Time” which is a march performed with drums to provide a cadence for the Soldiers to march to the parade ground.
+The colors (national ensign and regimental flag) are pre-positioned on the parade ground, and the companies form in line on either side.
+This is the way a dress parade was formed, which was also the line of battle for a regiment.
+This routine was performed each day as a way to practice forming a regiment.
+“To the Colour” is followed in the manual by “Common Time,” which is a march played with drums to give a cadence for the soldiers to march to the parade ground.

-The US Cavalry used the trumpet call “To The Standard” which was written for three parts.
-“Standard”, of course, means flag.
-The Cavalry and Artillery uses “Boots and Saddles” and “To Horse” to form the regiment.
-“To The Standard” is used in ceremony to salute the flag.
+The US Cavalry used the trumpet call “To The Standard,” which was written for three parts.
+“Standard,” of course, means flag.
+The Cavalry and Artillery use “Boots and Saddles” and “To Horse” to form the regiment.
+“To The Standard” is used in ceremonies to salute the flag.
 It is performed after a presentation of sabers.

 To the Standard 1842 Behn